 All nominations will be distributed by the Past President-at-large to each member of the Past President’s committee for the purpose of researching and verifying information on the nomination form and voting on the nominees.
 The committee will either assemble to present and discuss each nomination individually or otherwise be provided with the nomination packages electronically.

 There will be two classifications of retired candidates, “Current” and “Veteran”.
-Current candidates include former Chiefs who have been retired from active police service as a Chief for more than three (3) years.
-Veteran candidates include Chiefs who have been retired from active police service as a Chief for more than twenty (20) years.
+Current candidates include former Chiefs who have been retired as a Chief Law Enforcement Officer for more than three (3) years.
+Veteran candidates include Chiefs who have been retired as a Chief Law Enforcement Officer for more than twenty (20) years.
 There is also an “Other” classification for persons of distinction who have made major contributions to the FPCA.

 Up to three (3) “current” nominations, one (1) “veteran” nomination and up to one (1) “Other” nomination may be awarded annually.
 Additional nominations may be awarded with Executive Board approval.
 The process for recognition will require a vote of 75% in favor of the successful nominee.
 In the event of a tie above the number of yearly awards, one additional award will be permitted in each category.
 “Retired seniority” will be the tie-breaking criteria.
 Additional qualifying awards over this maximum to the following year.